 See Figure 4.
-Wheel speed data is provided to the TABS-6 Advanced MC module by the Bendix[®] WS-24[TM] wheel speed sensors.
+Wheel speed data is provided to the TABS-6 Advanced module by the Bendix[®] WS-24[TM] wheel speed sensors.
 Typically, the WS-24 wheel speed sensor is installed in a mounting block that is welded to the axle housing.
 The WS-24 wheel speed sensors are protected by a stainless steel sheath.
-They are designed to be used with beryllium copper clamping sleeves (sometimes referred to as a "retainer bushing", "friction sleeve", or "clip") (See Figure 6).
+They are designed to be used with beryllium copper clamping sleeves (sometimes referred to as a "retainer bushing", "friction sleeve", or "clip") (See Figure 4).
 The clamping sleeve provides a friction fit between the mounting block bore and the WS-24 sensor.

 Vehicles have an exciter ring (or "tone ring") as part of the wheel assembly.
 (The default setting expects a 100-tooth tone ring to be used.
-See Troubleshooting: Section E for more information.)
-As the wheel turns, the teeth of the exciter ring pass the wheel speed sensor, generating an AC signal which is delivered to the TABS-6 Advanced MC module ECU.
+See Section 17 for more information.)
+As the wheel turns, the teeth of the exciter ring pass the wheel speed sensor, generating an AC signal which is delivered to the TABS-6 Advanced module ECU.
 The signal varies in voltage and frequency as the wheel speed changes.

-Vehicle axle and ABS control configurations determine if two, or four, wheel speed sensors are required.
-See Figures 20 and 21 for an electrical system schematic showing wheel speed sensor connector pin locations.
+See Figure 20 for an electrical system schematic showing wheel speed sensor connector pin locations.